 You may notice that different wording is used here and there in documentation and on the website.
 Here we aim to provide some clarification.
-What the licensing system really counts is the amount of active VPN tunnels.
+What the subscription licensing system really counts is the amount of active VPN tunnels.
 This means various scenarios are possible.
 For example, you can configure 1 user account on your OpenVPN Access Server and set it up so that with that same user name and password you can establish a VPN connection from multiple different devices at the same time.
-You could set up an account "andrew” and a password for it, and use that account on an iPad, a Windows computer, and two Macintosh computers, all at the same time.
+For example you could set up an account called “andrew” and set a password for it, and then use that same account on an iPad, a Windows computer, and two Macintosh computers, all at the same time.
 In such a situation if all those devices are connected at the same time you’re using 4 connections on the license.
-If your server says it is licensed for 10, then that leaves 6 connections free.
+If your subscription is for 10, then that leaves 6 connections free.

-And if for example you have 10 VPN tunnel connections active on a server that is licensed for 10, then anyone trying to establish the 11th connection will be denied access and receive a message that the licensed amount has been exceeded.
+And if for example you have 10 VPN tunnel connections active on a server that is on a subscription for 10 connections, then anyone trying to establish the 11th connection will be denied access and receive a message that the licensed amount has been exceeded.
 When one of the currently connected tunnels is stopped, then that opens up 1 license and the user can then log in.

 A subscription can be activated on multiple Access Server at the same time.
 This allows for automatic sharing of the subscription across multiple Access Servers.
 The way this works is that as long as the total amount of VPN connections on all Access Servers using the same subscription stays at or below the amount of allowed VPN connections on the subscription, then all servers will be allowed to connect the maximum amount of connections.
 Only when you go over, does the subscription system start forcing the Access Servers to kick some users off to stay within the limits.